Life Insurance Fundamentals

 The Distribution of Life Insurance

 The distribution of life insurance is classified as group, industrial, and individual life insurance.
 Group life insurance is provided to specific groups, such as employees at a firm, or members of an organization.
 Often, the employer pays for it.
 If the insured pays for it, it is usually at a reduced cost.
 However, group life insurance has no savings value, and its face value is usually low — inadequate for most families.
-Credit life insurance is a specific type of group insurance that is sold by creditors to their customers that pays off their debt to the creditor if they should die.
+Credit life insurance is a type of group insurance sold by creditors to their customers that pays off their debt to the creditor if they should die.
 These policies are expensive compared to the benefits and are a poor value.

 Individual life insurance is insurance for individuals, paid by the individuals, usually having a greater face value than group life policies, and the individual can choose policies with a savings or income value, and other preferred items.